Prep Kitchen alternative

 Prep Kitchen prices start from around £4 per serving, but most customers pay more once they pick popular recipes or add extras.
 A box of four meals for two people costs around £32 to £48 per week.
 Feeding a family of four means ordering more portions, pushing the weekly bill to £65 or above.

-The same meals made with supermarket ingredients cost 50 to 70 percent less.
-A chicken stir-fry that costs £5 per serving from a meal kit can be made for under £1.80 with ingredients from Tesco or Aldi.
-Even using branded or organic products, the saving is significant.
+Similar meals made with supermarket ingredients may cost less.
+A chicken stir-fry that costs £5 per serving from a meal kit can sometimes be made for less with supermarket ingredients, depending on brand, offers, and portion size.

 Prep Kitchen (2 people, 4 meals)